Care Work Accidents

-If this has happened, then your employer may be responsible for your accident, as they need to take reasonable precautions to avoid people being injured.
+If any of the above applies, then your employer may be responsible for your accident, as they need to take reasonable precautions to avoid care work injuries.

 How we can help

 Here at The Compensation Experts, the solicitors we work with deal with care work accidents every day, so they are well placed to help you get the compensation you may be entitled to.
-Contact us today by filling in or online contact form or calling us on 01614138765 to speak to one of our friendly knowledgeable advisors.
+Contact us today by filling in our online contact form.
+Alternatively, call us on 01614138765 to speak to one of our friendly knowledgeable advisors.